python/devguide/getting-started/git-boot-camp.rst

 :ref:`here <committing>`.

 All pull requests have required checks that need to pass before a change can be merged.
-After a change was accepted by at least one core developer review, you can schedule an automatic merge of the change by clicking the gray ``Enable auto-merge (squash)`` button.
+At any point, a core developer can schedule an automatic merge of the change by clicking the gray ``Enable auto-merge (squash)`` button.
 You will find it at the bottom of the pull request page.
-The auto-merge will only happen if all the required checks pass.
+The auto-merge will only happen if all the required checks pass, but the PR does not need to have been approved for a successful auto-merge to take place.

 If all required checks are already finished on a PR you're reviewing, in place of the gray ``Enable auto-merge`` button you will find a green